-Moreover, we founded the nation on genocide and slavery, ravaged the globe with endless wars and the theft of its resources, enriched an oligarchic elite at the expense of the citizenry, empowered police to gun down unarmed citizens in the streets, and locked up a quarter of the world’s prison population.
+Although most Americans will deny it, we founded the nation on the Manifest Destiny genocide of the American Indian and the evils of slavery capitalism, now the endless wars and the theft of invaded resources, enriched an oligarchic elite at the expense of the citizenry, enabled local police to trample on the Constitutional rights of unarmed citizens without legal consequences, and have in the U.S. locked up the equivalent of a quarter of the world’s prison population.

 Trump’s demand for Barack Obama’s birth certificate or Sen. Elizabeth Warren’s DNA test was not designed to uncover fact, but to belittle and entertain.
 And the release of Obama’s birth certificate and Warren’s DNA finding did not puncture the lies.
 Old lies were simply replaced by new ones that again catered to the emotional yearnings of his dysfunctional mob.

 Madison Avenue advertisers and publicists use the same tactics to saturate the landscape with skillfully manufactured illusions and false promises.
 The unmasking of the deceptions only adds to their allure and power.

-In our now Barnumesque American culture, those who create the most convincing fantasies in the cycles of nonstop entertainment are idolized.
+In our now Barnumesque American political culture, those who create the most convincing fantasies in the cycles of nonstop entertainment are idolized.
 Those who puncture these fantasies with the prosaic truth are condemned for spoiling the fun.
 These pseudo-events and fabrications lift people up out of their peasant-like daily lives into an Oz-like world of fantasy.
 They destroy a civil discourse rooted in verifiable fact, obliterating any hope of holding back the magical thinking that lies at the core of all totalitarian societies.

 Trump, in a 2005 promotional video for a scam that made him about $40 million, employs the familiar hyperbole of the con artist in declaring: “At Trump University, we teach success.
 That’s what it’s all about—success.
 It’s going to happen to you.
 We’re going to have professors and adjunct professors that are absolutely terrific—terrific people, terrific brains, successful.
 We are going to have the best of the best.
 These are people that are handpicked by me.”